cirosantilli/linux-cheat/game.md

 Conway's game of life simulator

-Because the global menu does not work, deactivate it on ubuntu:
+Because the global menu does not work, deactivate it on Ubuntu:

     env UBUNTU_MENUPROXY=0 golly